Angelique Kerber: 2012: Wimbledon semifinals, first title, top 5

 At the London Olympics, Kerber made her first appearance at this stage, and was seeded seventh.
 On July 26th 2012 in her pre tournament press conference Kerber launched a lengthy obscenity filled tirade at the then Washington Post Tennis writer Brad Parks accusing him of trying to undermine her.
-[36][37] According to the Washington Post Kerber swore 52 times in one 5 minute period and used the F-word 53 times in the first 42 minutes of the press conference.[38]
-The press officer tried to order the assembled journalists not to publish any extracts from the tirade, but Kerber herself gave the journalists permission to write up whatever they wanted from her remarks.
+[36][37] According to those present Kerber swore dozens of times.
+[38] The press officer ordered the assembled journalists not to publish any extracts from the tirade, but some journalists wrote up whatever they wanted from her remarks.
 Later in the interview, she announced that she would no longer speak to the Washington Post while she was on the tour.
 She escaped punishment but the ITF and WTA warned Kerber about her conduct and she would face sanctions if she repeated such actions.
 She defeated Petra Cetkovská and Tímea Babos first two rounds, to set up a clash with Venus Williams.
 There, she beat the former world No. 1 in two tiebreak sets, to make the quarterfinals where she lost to top seed and eventual bronze medallist Victoria Azarenka in straight sets.
 In the other disciplines, Kerber partnered Philipp Petzschner in mixed doubles and Lisicki in women's doubles, falling in the first and second rounds, respectively.

 Competing at the Canadian Open to open her US Open Series campaign, Kerber lost early but bounced back at the Cincinnati Open with another strong result.
 First, she beat Babos and Andrea Hlaváčková to reach the quarterfinals, where she defeated Serena Williams for the first time, winning in straight sets, thus snapping Williams's 19-match winning streak.
 She continued with a win over Kvitová in the semifinals, to book a spot in her first Premier 5 final, but lost to Li from a set up.
 At the US Open, sixth-seeded Kerber won a close match against Venus Williams in the second round en route to the fourth round, but failed to defend her semifinal points from a year ago when she lost to eventual semifinalist Errani.